cammoraton/project-formely-known-as-vex/README.md

 - Need to do a hiera backend.
 - Need to write agents for elasticsearch.
 - Should probably write something to parse puppet modules into elastic search at some point.
-- Need to write agents for jenkins.
+- Need to write agents for jenkins interaction.
 - Growl would be really nice for me, personally.
 - A plugin system would be aces.
-That'd be a pretty significant refactor though and a lot of metaprogramming since we'd need to set up relationships dynamically if you wanted to allow people to extend models.